Vivek Kaul

 The RBI tried to halt this fall by intervening in the foreign exchange market and selling dollars.
 But as the South East Asian experience tells us, obsessing with a certain target against the dollar is not a great idea.

 So given that the RBI has got it right by not obsessing with the target of Rs 60 to a dollar.
-But the trouble is
+But the trouble is that a weaker rupee will have several negative consequences in the days to come (This is discussed in detail here).

 First and foremost will be higher inflation as India will pay more for imported products.
 Oil will become expensive in rupee terms.
 If the government passes on the increase in price to the end consumer, then it will lead to higher prices or inflation.
 If it does not pass on the increase in prices to the end consumer then the government will run a higher fiscal deficit as its expenditure will go up.
 Fiscal deficit is the difference between what a government earns and what it spends.
 It will also mean that the government will have to borrow more to finance its expenditure and that in turn will mean that the high interest rate scenario will continue.

+India imports a lot of coal which is used for the production of power.
 With the rupee losing value against the dollar the cost of importing coal will go up.
 Coal in India is imported typically by private power companies to produce power.
 The government owned Coal India Ltd, does not produce enough coal to meet the needs.
 The Cabinet Committee on Economic Affairs recently decided to allow private power companies to pass on the rising cost of imported coal to consumers.
 This again will add to inflation.

+Companies which had borrowed in dollars and have not insured themselves against the fall of the rupee, will have to pay more.
 Economist Arvind Subramanian points out in the Business Standard that there will be “a decline in the profitability of all those enterprises that have borrowed heavily in foreign currency and have not insured themselves against a rupee decline (“unhedged borrowing”).”

 This cost “will manifest itself in reduced investment by these companies and hence lower aggregate growth; it will also manifest itself (eventually) in a worsened fiscal situation because the government will have to support these companies directly or the banks that have lent to them,” writes Subramanian.